zot/go-fltk/README.md

 GOALS
 =====
 * *Good integration with Go* -- the way this binding processes events lends itself well to Go programs (I think).  since there is not call-in from C to Go, only call-out from Go to C, this runs FLTK in a separate thread in order to allow Go to intercept every event.
-Go-FLTK operations are protected so that they are safe to use in goroutines.
+Go FLTK operations are protected so that they are safe to use in goroutines.
 * *Simplicity* -- I'm trying to keep the code small, mostly in Go, generic (multipurpose, but not fat), easy to modify, and easy to extend
 * *Small and relatively stand-alone* -- I wanted a toolkit that only depended on basic X functionality and was relatively small so I could statially link it into the Go package.
 At this point, fltk.a is 121K and cgo_fltk.so is 312K.
 Yes, I'm sitting here with a straight face and claiming that this is "small."
 Widget kits are usually several megabytes, so this is small.
 Maybe someday this will even be a service instead of a library.